Te Kete Ipurangi Navigation:

 • career competencies and/or transition goals (either within the ILP or a separate transition plan)

-• measure to ensure a regular review and update (at least once per term).
+• a measure to ensure a regular review and update (at least once per term).

 Funding and operation